KiraPC/katacoda-scenarios/docker-ms/step2.md

 `docker build --tag server-hello .`{{execute}}

-Now, we need to stop the previous container, and start again, with the updated image.
+Now, we need to stop and destroy the previous container, then start the new one.

 `docker stop server-hello`{{execute}}
+`docker rm server-hello`{{execute}}
 `docker run -p 80:80 -d server-hello`{{execute}}

 ### Check if the fix works